cars_candy

 So I put on my Better Records A+++ copy of the same title.
 Voila!
 The sound became magical. (more…)

 The first two Cars albums were both in The Better Records Rock and Pop Top 100 at one time, with good reason: they’re superb recordings.
 The Cars have been in “heavy rotation” on my system since their albums came out in the late ’70s.
-We started doing shootouts for both right around 2006 or 2007, and they continue to be a regular feature of our Rock Hot Stamper section, not to mention some of the most fun shootouts we do in any given week.
+We started doing shootouts for both of them right around 2006 or 2007, and they continue to be a regular feature of our Rock Hot Stamper section, not to mention some of the most fun shootouts we do in any given week.

 Before then had you ever read a word in any audiophile or record collecting publication about how amazing the originals can sound?
 Of course not.
 Most of the audiophile types writing for the stereo rags wouldn’t know a good record from a hole in the ground.